synaptics-astra/doc/linux/index.rst

 .. _synap:

-Machine Learning with SyNAP
+Machine Learning with Astra
 ===========================

-Astra Machina uses the SyNAP framework for execution of neural networks using the platform's hardware accelerators.
+With the introduction of the SL261x product line, Astra Machina now supports two machine learning frameworks depending on the product line.
-This framework allows users to run programs which take advantage of the Neural Processing Unit (NPU) and Graphics Processing Unit (GPU) to accelerate the execution of neural networks. (see the `SyNAP documentation <https://synaptics-synap.github.io/doc/v/latest/>`__ for more details.)
+The SyNAP framwork is supported on SL16x0 SoCs and the Torq framework is supported on SL261x SoCs with the Coral NPU.
+Both frameworks allows users to run programs which take advantage of the Neural Processing Unit (NPU) and Graphics Processing Unit (GPU) to accelerate the execution of neural networks.

+For details on using the SyNAP framework, see the `SyNAP documentation <https://synaptics-synap.github.io/doc/v/latest/>`__.

+For details on using the Torq framework, see the `Torq documentation <https://synaptics-torq.github.io/torq-compiler/v/latest/>__`.

 Connectivity
 ============